-The National AIDS Memorial relies solely on funding from personal donors and corporate partners to support its mission and programs.
-We are appreciative to all our partners we receive throughout the year.
+The National AIDS Memorial relies solely on funding from individual donors, foundations, and corporate partners to support its mission and programs.
+We are proud of our strong and multifaceted partnerships and welcome new connections.
 Here are profiles highlighting some of our partners and the work they do in the fight against HIV/AIDS.

-For information about how to support the National AIDS Memorial please contact Steve Sagaser at ssagaser@aidsmemorial.org or Oscar Fabian at ofabian@aidsmemorial.org.
+For information about how to support the National AIDS Memorial, please contact Oscar Fabian at ofabian@aidsmemorial.org.

-Gilead is an important and long-standing partner of the National AIDS Memorial.
-Gilead’s leadership cannot be understated as last year the company provided a $2.4 million grant to fund moving the AIDS Memorial Quilt to San Francisco under the care and stewardship of the National AIDS Memorial.
+Gilead is a pivotal and long-standing partner of the National AIDS Memorial.
+Gilead’s leadership cannot be understated.
+Their $2.4 million grant laid the groundwork for the AIDS Memorial Quilt to move back to the San Francisco Bay Area under the care and stewardship of the National AIDS Memorial.

-The grant was the largest ever received by the National AIDS Memorial and has been crucial in moving the 48,000 panels of the Quilt to its permanent home to ensure that the iconic treasure can tell the story of AIDS to future generations.
-The grant is also providing important resources to support the Quilt programs, which includes new educational efforts, displays, panel making and conservation, to help reach communities and populations adversely impacted by HIV through the symbolism of the Quilt.
+The grant was the largest ever received by the National AIDS Memorial.
+It was crucial in moving the 50,000 panels of the Quilt to its permanent home, ensuring that the iconic treasure can tell the story of the AIDS crisis and activist movement to future generations.
+The grant also provides essential resources to support Quilt programs, including new educational efforts, displays, Quilt panel making and repair, plus conservation to help reach communities and populations adversely impacted by HIV/AIDS through the powerful and meaningful symbolism of the AIDS Memorial Quilt.

 Gilead’s support for the National AIDS Memorial doesn’t end there.
-The company is a major funder of the Pedro Zamora Young Leaders Scholarship, which is providing financial support to young people who are carrying the torch of Pedro’s legacy into the future.
+The company is the presenting sponsor and funder of the Pedro Zamora Young Leaders Scholarship, which provides financial support to young people who carry the torch of Pedro’s legacy into the future.

 Gilead’s Douglas Brooks placing rose on Quilt at announcement ceremony